ndaversa/hubot-jira-bot/README.md

 - `HUBOT_GITHUB_TOKEN` - Github Application Token
 - `HUBOT_GITHUB_ORG` - Github Organization or Github User

+Note that `HUBOT_JIRA_USERNAME` should be the Jira username, this is not necessarily the username used if you log in via the web.
+To determine a user's username, log in as that user via the web, and check the user profile.
+Frequently, users may log in using an email address such as 'bob@somewhere.com' or a stem, such as 'bob'; these may or may not match the username in JIRA.
+Because hubot-jira-bot will create and change tickets, it is recommended that you create a separate JIRA account for this purpose, otherwise tickets that the bot creates will show as reported by the human user's account you specified.

 ###The Definitive hubot JIRA Manual
 @hubot can help you *search* for JIRA tickets, *open*